Saartje87/web-accessibility/blog/01-reduced-motion/reduced-motion.md

-# Accessibility Part 1 - Reduced Motion
+# Accessibility Development Habits - Reduced Motion

 We, as web developers, should care about users with disabilities.
 We must ensure that our websites are accessible to everyone.
 How do we do that?
 How do we make this part of our development process?